ianczm/COMP2042_CW_hcyic1/README.md

 ### JavaDocs

 - This is to help fellow developers contribute with better understanding.
-- JavaDocs are available for most new features such as scoring and new game behaviour.
+- JavaDocs is fully available for the new leaderboards package that I have implemented as well as others.

 ### GitHub Readme